AventusProtocolFoundation/docs/docs/proposalsClassic.md

 title: Proposals
 ---

+Find below an overview of the governance and challenge functionality of the Aventus Classic Protocol, see the [Contracts](/docs/classic-contracts) page for the detailed locations showing where to reference these methods.

 ## Governance

 Governance refers to the mechanisms by which decentralised networks adapt and change over time.
 AVT holders have a stake in the network and as such can propose to adapt the way the code runs by initiating a governance proposal.
 Other AVT holders can then vote on the proposal to determine wether the network agrees or disagrees with the change.